 So, what’s been the hold up since these first sales?
 Testing is the simple answer – but let’s dive into the weeds and give you a look into what happens behind the scenes so you, our Trulievers, understand the delays.

 Because edibles are considered a food product, of course there are safety protocols that were established.
 This includes what you would imagine with kitchen inspections, quality food products, and testing regulations.

-Just before edibles, there had been talk about lab testing bottlenecks.
+Just before edibles, there was talk about lab testing bottlenecks.
 Not all companies were third party testing prior to the rules.
-Trulieve has third party tested since we started.
+Trulieve has third-party tested since we started.
 See more on our testing here.
 There are four accredited labs and 20+ companies, which means more demand than lab capacity.
 Labs were already stretched before Edibles exploded onto the market.
 Here’s where we are today:

-- Labs across the state are working hard to ramp-up and there are new labs coming online.
+Labs across the state are working hard to ramp-up and there are new labs coming online.
 Unfortunately, the new testing regulations have made it difficult to estimate exactly when shipments will be released to stores.
-Currently, we have nearly 500,000 products waiting on results.
-Yes, a half million products.
+Currently, we have nearly 500,000 products waiting for results.
+Yes, a half-million products.